10 Benefits of Eating Organic

 Factory farming is a high polluter of our soil, rivers, and oceans.
 Two-thirds of the nation’s drinking water was found to have high levels of nitrates, a direct result of pesticides and fertilizers used by farmers.
 These chemicals don’t just stop at our drinking water.
 They continue to flow into our food and oceans as well.
 In 2008 scientists located 405 oceanic dead zones due to the use of highly soluble synthetic fertilizer.

-By supporting organic farmers, you are supporting agriculture that uses natural fertilizers for their crops and keeps our ecosystem vibrant and thriving.
+By supporting organic farmers through selecting an organic catering company, you are supporting agriculture that uses natural fertilizers for their crops and keeps our ecosystem vibrant and thriving.

 #1 Vote With Your Wallet